 Frequently Asked Questions about Midwifery Care

-Registered Midwives (RM's) provide primary care to women during pregnancy, labour, and birth.
+Registered Midwives (RMs) provide primary care to clients during pregnancy, labour, and birth.

-We continue to provide midwifery care for mothers and babies during the first six weeks after the baby is born.
+We continue to provide midwifery care during the first six weeks after the baby is born.

 When do I arrange for midwifery care?